Totleigh Barton staff

 Oliver trained to be an actor at the Drama Centre in London, which did not lead to fame and fortune but instead to working in various theatres and cinemas around London.
 This was not all bad as he saw every single film (worth watching) from 1999-2008, and some fantastic theatre.

 He loves working for Arvon as he thinks writers are much more interesting than normal people but is frustrated as there are too many good book recommendations to read in one lifetime.

-Claire Berliner, Centre Director
+Claire Berliner - Centre Director (on leave)

 Claire studied Literature at Sussex University and then, realising that almost everyone has a degree in Literature, went and got an MA in it from King's College, London.
 She was Assistant Director of Jewish Book Week, then Arts Programmer and Producer for the Jewish Community Centre for London until finally she landed the pinnacle of literary jobs as Centre Director of Totleigh Barton.